Royal Naval Hospital: Overseas

 Other naval hospitals were established in other overseas locations, usually in the vicinity of other small naval establishments (e.g. coaling or supply yards) including on Long Island, New York (1779), Newfoundland, St Lucia (1783), Kingston, Ontario (1813–14), Barbados (1815), Fernando Po, Mauritius and Wei-Hai-Wei.

 Royal Naval Auxiliary Hospitals

-During the Second World War around twenty 'R.N.
+During the Second World War around thirty 'R.N.
 Auxiliary Hospitals' were established in various locations, at home and abroad, on a temporary basis.